chdprimary/javascript-practice/README.md

 ###Crockford's JS Good Parts
 - global variables are the worst thing ever because of identifier collision (all compilation units of proj share namespace)
   - use closures to avoid this
     - closure: outer function which basically acts as a containing block to define local variables.
-When outer function is called, the inner function is called immediately.
 The inner function has access to all declarations in outer function.
     - syntax is function(){ _declarations_ ... return _inner function_ }();
     - Or use IIFEs (immediately-invoked function expressions)
 - use strict mode